 - Picigin — a traditional water sport from Croatia in which the aim is to prevent a small ball from touching the surface of the water.

-- Cuju — an ancient ball game that involves kicking a ball through an opening into a net
+- Cuju — an ancient ball game that involved kicking a ball through into a net.

 - Freestyle Footbag — performing various tricks with a footbag.